Amygdala: Psychological disorders

 With advances in neuroimaging technology such as MRI, neuroscientists have made significant findings concerning the amygdala in the human brain.
 A variety of data shows the amygdala has a substantial role in mental states, and is related to many psychological disorders.
 Some studies have shown children with anxiety disorders tend to have a smaller left amygdala.
 In the majority of the cases, there was an association between an increase in the size of the left amygdala with the use of SSRIs (antidepressant medication) or psychotherapy.
-The left amygdala has been linked to social anxiety disorder, obsessive and compulsive disorders, and post-traumatic stress disorder (PTSD), as well as more broadly to separation and generalized anxiety disorder.
+The left amygdala has been linked to social anxiety disorder, obsessive–compulsive disorder, and post-traumatic stress disorder (PTSD), as well as more broadly to separation and generalized anxiety disorder.
 Multiple studies have found that the amygdalae may be responsible for the emotional reactions of PTSD patients.
 One study in particular found that when PTSD patients are shown pictures of faces with fearful expressions, their amygdalae tended to have a higher activation than someone without PTSD.

 In 2006, researchers observed hyperactivity in the amygdala when patients were shown threatening faces or confronted with frightening situations.
 Patients with severe social phobia showed a correlation with increased response in the amygdala.
 Individuals with psychopathy show reduced autonomic responses to instructed fear cues than otherwise healthy individuals.
 Similarly, depressed patients showed exaggerated left amygdala activity when interpreting emotions for all faces, and especially for fearful faces.
 This hyperactivity was normalized when patients were administered antidepressant medication.

 In a 2003 study, subjects with borderline personality disorder showed significantly greater left amygdala activity than normal control subjects.
 Some borderline patients even had difficulties classifying neutral faces or saw them as threatening.
 The amygdala has been observed to respond differently in people with bipolar disorder.
 Amygdala dysfunction during face emotion processing is well-documented in bipolar disorder.
 Individuals with bipolar disorder showed greater amygdala activity (especially the amygdala/medial-prefrontal-cortex circuit).
 For people with manic bipolar I disorder, a decreased negative functional connectivity between the orbitofrontal cortex and the amygdala was also observed.
 A 2003 study found that adult and adolescent bipolar patients tended to have considerably smaller amygdala volumes and somewhat smaller hippocampal volumes.
 Many studies have also focused on the connections between the amygdala and autism.